Three steps, most days.

 - A tuner and a metronome at hand, and the instrument within reach.

 - Patience.
-We're building a musician, not a trick.
+We're building a musician, step by step.

 Ready to see if it fits your week?